sissyliberation/nlpclass-fall2013/site/scala/setup.md

 ## IDEs

-Clearly, you can use any text editor to develop your Scala code.
+You can use any text editor you want to develop your Scala code.
 Use whatever you are most comfortable with.

+If you want to use Eclipse, here are some instructions:

 ### Eclipse Scala-IDE